 Timely and efficient recruitment is vital to ensure an optimal trial outcome in a progressive rare disease such as SMA; however, the rarity of SMA means patients are often geographically dispersed.
 As such, it may be more difficult to connect with and recruit patients for trials.
-It also means that many patients will need to travel a significant distance to reach a trial site (Swoboda et al., 2007; TMJFF, 2011).
+It also means that many patients may need to travel a significant distance to reach a trial site (Swoboda et al., 2007; TMJFF, 2011).
 In a disease that can take a significant physical and emotional toll and make even "the littlest of tasks monumental," traveling to participate in a clinical trial can become an almost insurmountable burden (Cure SMA, 2018b).
+This challenge becomes even more apparent when engaging international patients who are accepted as clinical research participants.
+Further thought and consideration is needed to organize patient visits and evaluation for international patients.
+Recruiting international patients will also require consideration for trial participation including accommodation for the patient, caregiver, and family; budgetary implications; language barriers; comprehension of study materials; and obtaining required documentation (ICON, 2022).

 Finding eligible patients for trials can also be challenging because SMA pediatric and neonate patients are also very heterogeneous in terms of their anatomy, metabolism, presentation of disease, diagnostic stage and progression, and possible secondary health problems.
-This heterogeneity can potentially confound clinical trial results and may further limit the already small pool of eligible patients (Grismund et al., 2015; Stevenson, 2015; Cure SMA, 2018a; Baer, n.d; CDER, 2017).
+This heterogeneity can potentially confound clinical trial results and may further limit the already small pool of eligible patients (Grismund et al., 2015; Stevenson, 2015; Cure SMA, 2018a; CDER, 2017; FDA, 2022).